ncform/ncform/CONFIG.md

 - form-schema

-Used to describe the schema configuration data of the form.
+Used to describe the schema configuration of the form.
 For the specific data structure, please refer to [ncform schema](#ncform-schema)

 ```
 // Demo code